bl-downey/JPEG_Codec/README.md

-# JPEG_Codec
+# JPEG Codec

-Final Course Project for GPU Programming
+This project the final project for The University of Washington's Professional Master's Program GPU Programming course.

+## Introduction

+## Methods

+## Results

+## The code